usuaero/Optix/README.txt

     cent_diff(bool,optional)
     - Flag for setting finite-difference approximation method.
 If set to false, a forward-difference approximation will be used.
-Otherwise defaults to a central-difference.
+Otherwise, defaults to a central-difference.

     file_tag(str,optional)